metahkg/metahkg/README.md

 ## Repos

-This repository contains five sub-repositories:
+This repository contains eight sub-repositories:

+### Core

 - metahkg-web
 - metahkg-server
 - metahkg-links
 - metahkg-api
 - rlp-proxy-rewrite
+- metahkg-redirect

 Projects on the same branch should follow a same minor version.
 Note that there might be delays, make sure to pull new changes from the sub-repositories, as this repository is not frequently updated.

+### Forks

+- forks/imageproxy
+- forks/imgpush

 ## Versioning